This post may contain affiliate links, from which we earn an income.

 You will also see Gallos, the King Arthur statue, an 8-foot-tall bronze sculpture by Rubin Eynon of a ghostly figure with a crown holding a sword, and Merlin’s Cave, beneath Tintagel Castle.
 This cave is said to be where the wizard Merlin once lived.

 Visit the 14th century Post Office, which now serves as a museum, and St Materiana’s Church.
 The small chapel sits on a hill overlooking Tintagel, offering visitors panoramic views of the village and the rugged coastline.

 Close to Tintagel village in Trethevy is the pretty Saint Nectan’s Glen, a wooded and rocky valley stretching for a mile along both banks of the Trevillet River.
-The glen’s most prominent feature is St Nectan’s Kieve, a fantastic sixty-foot / 18-meter waterfall through a hole in the rocks.
+The glen’s most prominent feature is St Nectan’s Kieve, a fantastic sixty-foot / 18-meter waterfall which flows through a hole in the rocks.
 Many believe the glen to be one of England’s most spiritual sites, and tie or place ribbons, crystals, and photographs near the waterfall.

 Day 9: Tintagel to Bude

 On itinerary day nine, the road takes you to the mysterious Bodmin Moor and the holiday town of Bude.

 Pop inland from Tintagel and explore the wonderfully peaceful Bodmin Moor, or Goon Brenn in Cornish.

 Bodmin Moor is 80 square miles / 208 square kilometers of granite moorland that dates from the Carboniferous period of geological history and is home to Brown Willy, which at 1,378 feet / 480 meters is the highest point in Cornwall, and Rough Tor, a slightly lower peak.